Armour/K-SkyBand-Query-in-PostgreSQL/README.md

 In terminal you will see a path in the output like this:
 "/usr/local/Cellar/postgresql/9.4.4/share/postgresql/contrib"

-### 3. Import skyband function (in postgresql)
+### 3. Import skyband function (in PostgreSQL)

-1. Login postgre with the database that you want to add function to
+1. Log in the postgres database where the skyline function will be added

-  (if you want to add function to **all** databases, you should login **template1** database, google it for more details.)
+  (if you want to add the function to **all** databases, you should log in **template1** database.
+Google it for more details.)

-2. Use postgresql command to import function like below
+2. Use postgresql command to import function:

   (remember to replace content in '[]' with the path that you got in step 2.)